SASEF 2015 March 30-Apr 2, 2015!

 Notice for group projects - Senior Division only

-As of 2013, SASEF will accept Senior Divison(Grades 9-12) Teams of only TWO students.
+SASEF accepts Senior Division(Grades 9-12) Teams of only TWO students.
 THREE-PERSON teams are no longer allowed (three on a team will still be ok at the junior division level).

 The Southern Appalachian Science and Engineering Fair needs YOU to help us continue our mission to encourage middle and high school students in Science, Technology, Engineering and Math by completing a project based on scientific inquiry.
 Our sponsors range from invididuals to small companies to professional societies to large agencies or firms.
 Some of our sponsors provide local awards to projects that fit the mission of their company or agency.
 Sponsors are recognized during the fair by displaying logos and media on the Jumbotron, and all donors are recognized in the awards program, including full page advertisements for donors of $1000 or more.
 Visit the Sponsors link to see the list of this year's contributors.